Welcome to Stress Knowledge Map!

 2 Comprehensive Knowledge Network (CKN)

 Includes information that is slightly less reliable, that is information from high throughput experiments, e.g. ChIp-Seq and DAP-Seq, large scale PPI experiments, and information from different knowledge-bases, e.g. KEGG for metabolic reactions or STRING.
 Some predicted interactions are also included, but never interactions inferred from co-expression analysis or similar.
-The formalism of this database is graph based, thus not compatible with all types of modelling.
+The formalism of this database is only network based, thus not compatible with all types of modelling.

 To use SKM

 Or download the datasets to perform any type of analysis or modelling yourself: Downloads.